tldr-pages/tldr/pages/linux/aptitude.md

 `aptitude update`

-- Install a new package:
+- Install a new package and its dependencies:

 `aptitude install {{package}}`